Listings

 WORKING CONDITIONS

 Schedules and assignments may vary depending on program needs.
-This role requires physical activity, including assisting individuals with mobility, transfers, and participation in Safety-Care techniques.
-Employees must be able to respond to individuals who may exhibit challenging behaviors in accordance with established support plans.
+Employees must be able to provide physical assistance, including transferring individuals of adult weight ranges, and respond to participants who may exhibit challenging behaviors, in accordance with agency behavior support plans.

 ABOUT COOPERATIVE PRODUCTION